Power-law Bianchi type I inflation with multiple vector fields: Anisotropic power-law solutions

-where the first three equations are given to ensure that all terms in each equation of the system \eqref{general power-law system of eqs} have the same time dependence.
+where the first three equations are required to ensure that all terms in each equation of the system \eqref{general power-law system of eqs} have the same time dependence.
 The system \eqref{power-law system of eqs vec2yz} has the following solution,

-Since Eq. \eqref{power-law solution type IIbc} is the solution where $B_\mu$ and $C_\mu$ are the only two non-vanishing vector fields, we name it the solution of type $\text{II}_{bc}$.
-In general, $\eta_a$, $\eta_b$, and $\eta_c$ are different, so the solution type $\text{II}_{bc}$ corresponds to a general Bianchi type I metric with three different scale factors.
-Note that if $\rho_b=\rho_c$, then $\eta_b=\eta_c$ and the metric becomes the $x$-rsBI metric.
+Since Eq. \eqref{power-law solution type IIbc} is the solution where $B_\mu$ and $C_\mu$ are the only two non-vanishing vector fields, we refer to it as the solution type $\text{II}_{bc}$.
+In general, $\eta_a$, $\eta_b$, and $\eta_c$ are different, so the solution type $\text{II}_{bc}$ corresponds to a general power-law BI metric with three different scale factors.
+Note that if $\rho_b=\rho_c$, then $\eta_b=\eta_c$ and the metric becomes a power-law $x$-rsBI metric.
+Similarly, in the case where $A_\mu$ and $C_\mu$ are the only two non-vanishing vector fields, i.e., $p_a\neq 0$, $p_b= 0$, and $p_c\neq 0$, we are able to obtain the corresponding solution type $\text{II}_{ac}$ by interchanging indices $a\leftrightarrow b$ in Eq. \eqref{power-law solution type IIbc}.
+Finally, in the case where $A_\mu$ and $B_\mu$ are the only two non-vanishing vector fields, i.e., $p_a\neq 0$, $p_b\neq 0$, and $p_c= 0$, we obtain the corresponding solution type $\text{II}_{ab}$ by interchanging indices $a\leftrightarrow c$ in Eq. \eqref{power-law solution type IIbc}.